Problem-4 (CM ratio, degree of operating leverage, break-even point)

 = 6

-(b).
-The degree of operating leverage is 6.
-It means if sales are increased by 15%, there will be a 90% increase in net operating income as computed below:
+The degree of operating leverage is 6 which means if sales increase by 15%, there will be a 90% increase in net operating income, as computed below:

 = 15% × 6